Attitude Of Gratitude: How To Acknowledge The Good In Your Ex

 Even if things started off on a bad foot, it is never too late to change.
 Breaking the habit takes effort, but it can be done.
 Choose to maintain peace following your divorce, if not for yourself, at least for your children.
 Acknowledge the good in your ex and show gratitude when possible.
 Not only will you feel more at ease following the divorce, but you will also set a positive example for your ex and your children.

-If you are contemplating divorce, or struggling with a high-conflict divorce procedure, let Tamara Harris, CEO of Tamara Harris LLC, be your partner as you navigate through each stage of your journey.
-As an impartial, experienced professional, Tamara will work directly with you to give you the best tools and strategies to manage the specific challenges and uncertainties of divorce.
-Serving as your Divorce Coach and advocate, she will help you see clearly during this time where emotions can often impede and derail your divorce procedure.
-While each member of your high-conflict divorce team – lawyers, accountants, financial advisors, and other experts – will be advising you, Tamara will help you to synthesize this information, think strategically about the options you have with clarity and purpose, and get your divorce across the finish line.
-Visit tamaraharris.com for more information, or contact Tamara Harris to discuss becoming a client.
-All inquires will be held in confidence.
+If you are contemplating divorce, struggling with a high-conflict divorce procedure, or need help during life transitions let Tamara Harris, CEO of Tamara Harris LLC, be your partner as you navigate through each stage of your journey.
+As an impartial, experienced professional, Tamara will work directly with you to give you the best tools and strategies to manage the specific challenges and uncertainties.
+Serving as your advocate, she will help you see clearly during this time where emotions can often impede and derail your divorce procedure.